-I don’t usually mix maths with morality, but two events collided recently to force the issue.
+I don’t usually mix maths with morality, but two events collided last week to force the issue.
 On Tuesday, I awoke to the horrific news of events in Manchester.
 Early indications were a terror attack; 22 dead, scores injured, all innocent.
 On the train ride into the office, I found myself probing the deeper meaning to my work.
 I represent a company whose core mission is to ‘raise standards in mathematics’.
 As it happens, I was due to chair a meeting that very day on the meaning behind our mission.

 As I prepared for the meeting, the news still fresh in my mind, I desperately sought to join the dots — does raising standards in maths make the world a safer place?
 Would a stronger mathematics education help prevent such acts of lunacy?
 Is the deeper purpose of mathematics that it shapes our morality?